memfault/interrupt/_drafts/zero-to-main-2.md

 place the section and the VMA is where the section is found during execution.

-You can think of the LMA as the address "at rest" and the VMA the address during execution, when the device is on the and the program is running.
+You can think of the LMA as the address "at rest" and the VMA the address during execution i.e. when the device is on and the program is running.

 How can the section be at a different address at execution than at load?
 There are a few options, but the most common by far is code or data in RAM.
 Since RAM isn't persisted while power is off, those sections need to be loaded in flash.
 At boot, the `Reset_Handler` copies the data from its LMA in flash to its VMA in RAM before your `main` function is called (we covered this in our previous article).

-So with that in mind, let's write our sections!

-First, the text section.
-This section contains the code

 ### Relocation